tangshuang/.datamanager.js/README.md

 this.datamanger.save('myId', { userId: '1233' }, { name: 'lily', age: 10 })
 ```

-Notice: save method will not update the local cached data, local cached data can only be updated by `.get` method after request from server side.
-So when you use `.save`, you should  always `.get` again in `.then`.
+Notice: save method will not update the local cached data, local cached data can only be updated by `get`/`request` method after request from server side.
+Callbacks will not be triggered.
+So when you use `.save`, you should  always `get`/`request` again in `.then` to get latest data.

 **id**